 Please know that we’re not labeling all stay-at-home parents as “Sleep Sabotagers”.
 We know that plenty of stay-at-home parents understand the importance of a good night’s sleep and work hard to make sure their babies get the sleep they need.
 What’s more, we’re fully aware that there are plenty of working parents out there who might qualify for the “Sleep Sabotager” label!
 For example, working parents might be more inclined to keep a baby up way past bedtime, in the hopes of squeezing in a little extra quality time.
 Or perhaps a working parent, who’s already worn out from a week at the office, might not have the energy and stamina necessary to sleep train consistently.
 All we’re suggesting here is that total flexibility of schedule, one of the major benefits of staying at home, can backfire when it comes to sleep.

 “The best piece of advice I can give others is to do what works best for your family.
-I hear both at-home and working parents want their baby to ‘adapt to their lifestyle’ rather then they adapt to the baby’s.
+I hear both at-home and working parents want their baby to ‘adapt to their lifestyle’ rather than the parents adapt to the baby’s.
 Instead of thinking of it that way, plan to have your baby join your family and do what’s best for all of you.
 You wouldn’t force a spouse to adapt to your schedule.
 You’d compromise and find one that works for both of you.
 Maybe you planned to take your baby to all these functions and make him ‘get used to it’ but that doesn’t work for all babies.
 At the same time, letting your baby dictate the entire routine/schedule can backfire just the same.”

 What do you think?
 Did your staying at home (or working) sabotage your baby’s sleep?
 Share your story!